keithalpichi/keithalpichi.github.io/_posts/2016-06-30-guideline-self-taught-programmer.md

 <h2>The Most Important Article on This Website</h2>

-<p>I made this guideline based on my personal experience of teaching myself software programming, Python and web development.
+<p>I made this guideline based on my personal experience of teaching myself software programming and web development.
 Checkout my <a href="/timeline">timeline</a> if you haven't already.
 It covers the path I took since the beginning of my journey and what I learned from it.</p>

 <p>This guideline was made to help you learn programming effectively and efficiently.
 From learning the basics of computer science to getting your applications deployed.
 Throughout this article I have linked to resources I recommend.
 Read and follow this guideline from top to bottom.</p>